So you want to be a polyglot?

 How Learn Multiple Languages to Fluency

+How can you learn a language… and another, and maybe another!?
 So if your goal is to reach fluency in multiple languages, here are some tips for you:

 If you’re starting from zero, study two languages at a time

 You’ll reach fluency in multiple languages faster if you start by learning two languages rather than proceeding one at a time.
 You can make a substantial amount of progress in a language with half an hour of study time per day, and most people find an hour total (half an hour for each language) a reasonable amount of time to dedicate to languages every day.
+To help with this, FluentU allows you study all 9 of its offered languages with just one account!

 You won’t get mentally overwhelmed from two new languages at a time—but any more than that is more likely to lead to confusion, overload and burnout.
 Pace yourself.
 Reaching fluency in many languages takes time, and you’ll get better long-term mileage if you don’t take it too fast at the beginning.